-In just a few compelling words (up to 150), your bio should describe your property while showcasing your property’s personality and prompting customers to take action.
+In a few compelling characters (up to 150), your bio should describe your property while showcasing its personality and prompting customers to take action (include a CTA!).
 Your bio appears near the top of your profile and should include a link to your property’s website.
-If you’ve created your own branded hashtag you should include this in your bio as well (more on branded hashtags later).
+If you’ve created your own branded hashtag, you should include this in your bio as well (more on branded hashtags later).

 Follow Local Businesses

-Use the Search function to find and follow other local businesses that complement the guest experience, such as tour operators, restaurants, galleries and other attractions, and engage with them (like and comment on their posts) to build your Instagram community.
-Follow your local competitors too (you know what they say about keeping enemies close!) to gain insight into their strategies and help you stay competitive.
+Find and follow other local businesses that complement the guest experience, such as tour operators, restaurants, galleries, and other attractions.
+Engage with these businesses (like and comment on their posts) to build your Instagram community.
+Follow your competitors too (you know what they say about keeping enemies close!) to gain insight into their strategies and help you stay in the game.

 Maintain a Cohesive Look and Feel